Cruz Silva

-Cruz Silva (born 28 December 1969) is an Indian politician and civil engineer who serves as a member of the Goa Legislative Assembly; representing the Velim Assembly constituency since 2022.
+Cruz Silva (born 28 December 1969) is an Indian civil engineer and politician who serves as a member of the Goa Legislative Assembly, representing the Velim Assembly constituency since 2022.
 He is a member of the Aam Aadmi Party (AAP).
 Silva was elected as an MLA in the 2022 Goa Legislative Assembly election.

 Education

 Silva graduated as an engineer from the Goa Engineering College, Farmagudi in 1992.